Skip to content

 Real-time merchant dashboard with fee transparency (self-described)

 Ownership runs through the UK: Moovefin Holdings Ltd (London, incorporated 2022), with Spanish national Emiliano Sebastián Fernández at 75%+ since October 2024; BCB lists OneKey among institutions under control of foreign groups.
 Moovefin acquired subacquirer CianoPay in October 2024.
-Volume claims are self-reported and inconsistent: R$3+ billion monthly for betting (trade press 2025) vs 'over BRL 1.5 billion monthly' on its own gambling page and '5+ billion transactions per year' on the payouts page.
-Boleto discontinued January 2025 per its own API docs.
+Volume claims are self-reported and inconsistent: OneKey has put betting volume at R$3+ billion monthly in trade press, at over BRL 1.5 billion monthly when pitching gambling operators, and at 5+ billion transactions a year on the payouts side.
+OneKey discontinued Boleto in January 2025.
 First biometric Pix for bets in Brazil (February 2025, built on Belvo's Open Finance rails).

 Frequently Asked Questions